 Each chapter of Denied, Detained, Deported explores a different example of immigration policy gone wrong from our nation's past.
 Questions raised within each section are intended to help readers connect past events with present debates about immigration.
 Here are some suggested points of discussion that could be used with the book's five chapters.

-In the classroom—Denied.
+Chapter 3—Denied.
 Use the experiences from Chapter 3 of the Karliner family to imagine their points of view during their experiences.
 Can you imagine how others felt?
 What about the ship's captain and crew, the passengers allowed to disembark in Cuba, President Franklin D. Roosevelt, and so on?
 Put yourself in their shoes.
 How would you feel upon leaving your home?
 How would you handle being separated from other family members?
 What would you miss the most if you had lost friends or family as a result of the forced return to Europe?
-If you could have written a letter to President Roosevelt arguing for admission to the U.S., what would you
+If you could have written a letter to President Roosevelt arguing for admission to the U.S., what would youhave said?

 2010 Carter G. Woodson Book Award